linewriter1024/simplerpgcards/.github/instructions/general.instructions.md

 applyTo: "**"
 ---

-* IMPORTANT: Whenever making any change, update the README.md file to reflect the change, and update the DETAILS.md file with any relevant details, to prevent knowledge loss.
+* IMPORTANT: Whenever making any change, update the README.md file to reflect the change.
 * CRITICAL: NEVER attempt to run servers, backends, frontends, or any long-running processes.
 They are asynchronous and will be non-functional in this environment.
 * Do not try to run the servers.
 They are asynchronous, and will simply be un-runnable
 * Do not run the backend